Tuesday, October 28, 2025

 SQL NOT EXISTS in a subquery

-In simple words, the subquery with NOT EXISTS checks every row from the outer query, returns TRUE or FALSE, and then sends the value to the outer query to use.
+Therefore, the subquery with NOT EXISTS checks every row from the outer query, returns TRUE or FALSE, and then sends the value to the outer query for use.
 In even simpler words, when you use SQL NOT EXISTS, the query returns all the rows that don’t satisfy the EXISTS condition.
+Here is an example.

 SQL NOT EXISTS example